-As more and more people join sites such as Facebook and Twitter, or begin to follow blogs or find that Wikipedia is their primary reference, there seems to be more questions about social media than answers.
+As more and more people join sites such as Facebook and Twitter or begin to follow blogs or find that Wikipedia is their primary reference, there seem to be more questions about social media than answers.

-This past week I sat at a meeting where everyone in the room was on either LinkedIN or Facebook and everyone in the room agreed that social media was the best way to reach their audience.
-The challenge was coming to an agreement of what the best approach would be.
+This past week I sat at a meeting where everyone in the room was on either LinkedIn or Facebook and everyone in the room agreed that social media was the best way to reach their audience.
+The challenge was coming to an agreement on what the best approach would be.

 - There are the early adopters, the people who jumped on Twitter in 2007 and created a community, uncovered uses for the tools and developed add-on applications to enhance the tool.
 These are people who are on to something new by the time the rest of us figured out that this was something called Twitter.

 - There are the casual users who have figured out that they can re-connect with old high school friends on Facebook and maintain their Rolodex on LinkedIn but have not really integrated social media tools in their world of business.

 - There are the strategic hunters who are actively using social media to find business opportunities and to stay connected with what is going on.

 - There are the “project managers” who use social media for specific projects, whether it is to promote a brand or to collaborate with a team and share information.